CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_sessions.md

 | Pull Sessions | ToIOP | An eMSP requests IOP to get Sessions that belong to it. |

-## 4.2 Uses cases required by GIREVE
+## 4.2 Use cases required by GIREVE

 Some of these use cases are required when connecting to GIREVE :